ahmadbazaib/JS-DOM-Dice-Quest-/README.md

    git clone https://github.com/ahmadbazaib/JS-DOM-Dice-Quest-.git

 ## License
 This `README.md` file provides a clear overview of the Pig Game, including instructions on how to play, install, and contribute to the project.
-You can customize it further based on your specific implementation or additional features.